The Robert Day School of Economics and Finance

 Proven Record of Successful Placements

 Leading organizations from around the world representing industries such as, finance, technology, healthcare, consumer products, non-profit and government regularly recruit from RDS.
 We encourage you to review our comprehensive Scholar's placement list.

 The RDS External Relations team is available to personally assist all employers in connecting with Robert Day Scholars.
-Employers are welcome to select their preferred method of student contact from the list below and are encouraged to contact Michelle or Marisa to customize an outreach plan.
+Employers are welcome to select their preferred method of student contact from the list below and are encouraged to contact Michelle to customize an outreach plan.